Advocacy Ministry

 Climate Change is among the largest challenges ever faced by humanity.
 We must mitigate its effects by addressing the root cause.

-Anti-racism is the active endorsement of policies and ideas, by individuals and institutions that lead to racial equity.
+Racial Justice is the active endorsement of policies and ideas, by individuals and institutions that lead to racial equity.

 Gun Violence Prevention